stayugly/lavamachine/site/content/vr-live-painting/_index.md

 videoList:
   video1:
     headline: Author Reading – “Discworld”
+    reverse: true
     text: >
       My interpretation of the Rincewind character from the famous Discworld series.
 The painting is made during the reading of a book scene in virtual reality and imminently projected on the wall in the background.
 What you will see is what I can see in the headset in real-time!
     vimeonummer: '293225658'
+  video10:
-    reverse: true
+    reverse: false
   video2:
     headline: Life Painting – "Life of Pi" Interpretation
+    reverse: false
     text: >
       Interpretion of the two main characters of the classic Novel Life of Pi.
       They are surounded by rocks and a whale which is not particular a certain part of a the novel,but it gives the scene more drama.
 This painting is completely made in Google Tilt Brush.
     vimeonummer: '296202509'
-    reverse: false
   video3:
-    headline:
-    text:
-    vimeonummer:
+    headline: Life Painting – “Fire Golem” (Time Lapse)
     reverse: true
+    text: >-
+      It’s such interesting and satisfying just to follow the painting strokes in three-dimensional space becoming the desired image.
+More and more the picture is revealed to the audience.
+More and more the artist takes us into his vision of the scene.
+    vimeonummer: 290033474
   video4:
-    headline:
-    text:
-    vimeonummer:
     reverse: false
   video5:
-    headline:
-    text:
-    vimeonummer:
     reverse: true
   video6:
-    headline:
-    text:
-    vimeonummer:
     reverse: false
   video7:
-    headline:
-    text:
-    vimeonummer:
     reverse: true
   video8:
-    headline:
-    text:
-    vimeonummer:
     reverse: false
   video9:
-    headline:
-    text:
-    vimeonummer:
     reverse: true
-  video10:
-    headline:
-    text:
-    vimeonummer:
-    reverse: false
 headlineBig:
   headline: Possible Applications
 imagesGrid: